Man tells police he fired gun in Fitchburg because he hadn't shot it in a while, police say

-A Madison man was arrested earlier this week after allegedly telling police he fired off multiple gunshots in a densely-populated area simply because he hadn't shot the gun in a while, Fitchburg police said.
+A Madison man was arrested earlier this week after telling police he fired off multiple gunshots in a densely populated area simply because he hadn’t shot the gun in a while, Fitchburg police said.

-Miguel Fenne, 40, has been arrested and charged with second-degree recklessly endangering safety, among other charges, for the incident.
-No injuries were reported, but at least two rounds struck a business, Fitchburg police Lt.
+Miguel Fenne, 40, is charged with second-degree recklessly endangering safety, among other charges, for the incident.
+No injuries were reported, but at least two rounds struck a business, Lt.
 Edward Hartwick said in a statement.

-Multiple 911 callers reported hearing gunshots near Williamsburg Way and Verona Road shortly after midnight Monday morning, Hartwick said.
+Multiple 911 callers reported hearing gunshots near Williamsburg Way and Verona Road shortly after midnight Monday, Hartwick said.
 Officers in the area also heard shots.

 Several minutes later, officers spotted Fenne walking on Anton Drive, and he threw something into the tree line, Hartwick said.
 Officers found the object, which was a gun.